Changing Brokerages?

 Which Brokerage Model is Best for You?

-‘It’s no secret that I (the author) proponent of the nimbleness of the indie brokerage model, but everyone has their own preference.
+‘It’s no secret that I (the author) am a proponent of the nimbleness of the indie brokerage model, but everyone has their own preference.

-Whether you are just starting out in real estate or are considering a mid-career shift to a new brokerage, one of your most significant decisions will be whether to align yourself with one of the nationally known franchise brokerages or a local or regional independent.
+Whether you are just starting in real estate or considering a mid-career shift to a new brokerage, one of your most significant decisions will be whether to align yourself with a nationally known franchise brokerage or a local or regional independent.

 There are many considerations to review before you decide.
-According to the NAR’s most recent report54% of Realtors are affiliated with an independent, non-franchise brokerage.
-The report identifies this as part of a larger trend in the industry away from the franchise model.
+According to the NAR’s most recent report, 54% of Realtors are affiliated with an independent, non-franchise brokerage.
+The report identifies this as part of a more significant trend in the industry away from the franchise model.

-In many markets, we see a trend of buying sprees in which big-box franchise companies purchase independent brokerages to make a dent in desirable markets.
+In many markets, we see a trend of buying sprees in which big-box franchise companies purchase independent brokerages to expand into desirable markets.

 This suppresses competition and often forces agents into the position of working for a large franchise, something they were trying to avoid by hanging their license with indie in the first place.

-What are the pros and cons of franchises and indies, and how do you know which will be a better fit for you professionally?
+What are the pros and cons of franchises and indies, and how do you know which will better fit you professionally?
 Let’s break it down.

 History of the Franchise Brokerage